glyn1981/RockPaperScissors/README.md

 # NoughtsAndCrosses ❌⭕️

-A simple console-based implementation of Tic-Tac-Toe in C#, designed for two human players.
+A simple console-based implementation of Tic-Tac-Toe in C#, designed for one player agaisnt an AI opponent

 ## 🎮 Features

-- Two-player turn-based gameplay
 - Board display updates in real time
 - Win and draw detection
 - Simple clean structure using enums and arrays

 ## 🚀 Getting Started

-### Prerequisites
+## Prerequisites

 - [.NET SDK](https://dotnet.microsoft.com/download) (version 6 or later)

-### Run the Game
+## Run the Game

 1. Clone the repository: